You Can Have Whatever You Want if You Do Whatever It Takes

-We’ve lost about 50lbs between the two of us.
+Just a couple years later, my life looked completely different.
+My wife and I were traveling the world.
+We lost about 50lbs between the two of us.
 We love each other more than ever.
-I seldom drink anymore.
-I launched a lucrative online course, and gained 16,000 new subscribers in the past few months.
-We’re 100% debt-free.
+I launched a lucrative business, and we’re 100% debt-free.
 We love our lives.

 This didn’t happen by accident.
 I became willing to do whatever it takes to seize the life I want — working entirely for myself, helping people through my writing, traveling the world with my wife and working my own hours.

 Don’t get me wrong, it was extremely difficult the past couple years.
 Lots of therapy, counseling, and breaking my pride.

 But I chose to seize the opportunities to quit my job, become an English teacher overseas, and learn how to become a top-tier writer.

 In the words of author Thomas Smith:

 “If it is to be, it’s up to me.”